23 Tips for Success in Selective Admissions

 - During junior year, take the SAT or ACT tests for the first time.
 Also continue going to college fairs and start visiting college campuses.

-- During the summer between junior and senior year, look at the Common Application online and start thinking about what you want to write about in your college application essays.
+- During the summer between junior and senior year, look at the Coalition or Common Application online and start thinking about what you want to write about in your college application essays.

 - Submit paperwork for financial aid when you apply to college.
 This way, your paperwork will not be late and the financial aid office has enough time to process it.